-The manuscript art of Early Medieval Britain was truly that of a multiculture formed by migration, assimilation, and synthesis.
+Unlike the story too often told, the art of Early Medieval England was truly that of a multiculture formed by migration, assimilation, and synthesis.

-In this class we’ll begin to explore the regional differences across the island; trace its gradual evolution as local styles were influenced by and combined with art from across the Channel and beyond; and delve into how—and why—these manuscripts build a stylistic bridge between the Late Iron Age and the Medieval British world.
+In this class we’ll begin to explore regional differences across the kingdoms; trace its evolution as local styles were influenced by and combined with art from Europe (and beyond!); and delve into a few of the myriad ways that religion, politics, and culture impacted their art.

-By the end, I hope you’ll have a finer understanding of Anglo Saxon manuscript art, as well as the cultural mergers the period represents, so that when it comes time to create an Early Medieval British scroll…you’ll be ready.
+By the end, I hope you’ll have a finer understanding of Early English art, as well as the kaleidoscope the period represents, so that when the time comes to create an early-period English scroll, you’ll be ready.